 Humans are quite remarkable.
 Unhappy with the wonder of travelling through our solar system on a blue spaceship called earth, we seek to go beyond what seems impossible and make it possible.
 So imagine launching a spaceship from earth, the size of a van, 200 million miles into space to meet a huge rock travelling at over 60 thousand miles an hour.
-Today we learn how to speak English and find our more about OSIRIS REx.
+Today we learn how to speak English through listening to English being spoken by native English speakers oh and find our more about OSIRIS REx.

 Many people, like me, suffer from an inability to visualising very large numbers.
 I read ‘2 hundred million miles’ and I can’t really imagine that distance.
 Planning for such space missions, stops being about our normal physical reality and move into pure mathematics.
 How else could it all work?
 Listen to today’s lesson to find out more.